szymonograbek/letmerest/README.md

-Script to watch good deals on Airbnb (and more to come) that will be sent through a Telegram bot
+Script to watch deals on Airbnb (and more in the future) with Telegram bot integration

 Currently it only supports Polish Airbnb